kmkinnaird/SDS220-fall2021/syllabus/profdev.md

 Our class's definition for participation can be found [here](https://docs.google.com/document/d/11DYaiSDBmKwATeNuHYi0DXPMR0Vrz7GDwsEUO-lvp0c/edit?usp=sharing)
 :::

 Adding to this list one way that you are called to participate in this course.
-If you find yourself unwilling or resistant to adding to this list, examine this.
+If you find yourself unwilling or resistant to add to this list, examine this.
 What is holding you back?
 What would help propel you to action?

 ## Preparing for Class